PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 2. Unique users who visited the homepage directly.
 3. While excluding users with an identified email address.

-This captures new users who visit our homepage by searching for us, typing in our website address, or via "dark social" sources like Slack and WhatsApp.
+This captures new users who visit our homepage by searching for us, typing in our website address, or via dark social sources like Slack and WhatsApp.

 ![posthog proxy](../images/blog/how-to-measure-product-market-fit/word-of-mouth-proxy.png)